ooni/probe-cli/docs/design/README.md

 Most design documents are, therefore, informational and historic by nature, given that we do not aim to continuously update them.

+Rather than radically revamp a design document in case of radical direction changes, it is advisable to create a new design document.
+In such a case, the new design document should reference the previous document.